-This article was written by our good friend and contributor, Michael Wermuth.
+This article was written by contributor, Michael Wermuth.

 Michael Wermuth- There’s a lot of Disney things I like to talk and think and read about.
 I’m sure we all have those Disney things we like to talk about, and those that we really like to talk about.
 So today, I present a list of the top ten Disney things that I most like to talk about, but don’t always know the answer to.
 Share your thoughts below on your biggest Disney ponders.

 Walt Disney’s history before the creation of Mickey Mouse is fascinating, with the Laugh-O-Grams (which I really don’t know anything about.
 Does Disney still own the rights to those?
 Do they still exist?), Alice Comedies, and Oswald the Lucky Rabbit.
 One of Walt Disney’s famous quotes is, “I hope we don’t lose sight of one thing, that it all started with a mouse”, but actually, it started with all these.
 Yeah, the Disney company as we know it seems to have taken off with the success of Mickey Mouse, but if it weren’t for Disney initially losing the rights to Oswald and not wanting to compromise the pay increase he wanted, Disney animation (maybe even animation in general) might not be what we know today.

 2) The History of Disney’s Muppet Ownership